 JUDY REEVES is a writer and educator with more than 20 years of experience as a workshop leader.
 She is the author of four books on writing, including A Writer’s Book of Days, named a “hottest book for writers” by Writer’s Digest magazine.
 The other books are Writing Alone, Writing Together, A Creative Writer’s Kit, and The Writer’s Retreat Kit.
 She teaches creative writing at UCSD Extension, holds private workshops, and speaks at writing conferences internationally.
 In addition to her work as a writer and writing provocateur, Judy co-founded The Writing Center, a nonprofit literary arts organization and is executive director of San Diego Writers, Ink.
 Her latest book, Wild Women, Wild Voices, is now out, from New World Library.

-- Advance Submission Critique: Memoirs, narrative non-fiction, women’s fiction; up to 10 pages double-spaced, cover letter
+- Advance Submission Critique: Memoirs, narrative non-fiction, women’s fiction; up to 10 pages double-spaced

-- ADVANCE SUBMISSION CRITIQUE: Commercial and women’s fiction, romance, first 10 pages double-spaced, cover letter
+- ADVANCE SUBMISSION CRITIQUE: Contemporary fiction; first 10 pages double-spaced, cover letter

-CLAUDIA WHITSITT is an award-winning author and former educator who has published five mysteries and three works of middle grade historical fiction to date.
-The third installment in her Kids Like You series, Broken Lines, was published in January 2017.
+CLAUDIA WHITSITT is an award-winning author and former educator who has published five mysteries and four works of middle grade historical fiction to date.
+The fourth installment in her Vietnam era Kids Like You series, Battle Lines, which follows Between the Lines, Beyond the Lines, and Broken Lines, is now out.
 Claudia’s novels feature strong heroines and address social issues which continue to plague our country.
 When she isn’t writing, she’s visiting schools and teaching writing to middle grade students.
 She’s known for her kind nature, even when telling you that your works sucks, and will make you want to become a better writer.

 - ADVANCE SUBMISSION CRITIQUE: Middle-grade fiction, mystery; first 10 pages double-spaced, cover letter